Google

 Being the large-hearted 'gentleman' (or should I say 'gentledog'?) that he is, he cares a lot for his friends.
 He amply demonstrated this quality of his, when my beloved Tinkoo died and he was the first to offer me a shoulder to cry upon.

 More recently, I developed a huge boil on my left knee that became septic, causing it to fill up with a lot of pus.
 The resultant pain made it difficult for me to stand up or even sit straight for an extended period of time.
-The three or four steps required to be taken to go to the toilet adjacent to my room seemed to be one of the longest journies I have ever embarked upon.
+The three or four steps required to be taken to go to the toilet adjacent to my room seemed to be one of the longest journeys I have ever embarked upon.
 So, I was unable to venture outside for several days and this must have caused Zakmi to become worried, for he decided to visit me to ask after my health.

 One evening, he came to our front door and started scratching it with his nails.
 When my mother opened the door, he simply rushed past her and came straight to my bed-side.
 After getting his ears scratched and head patted for a while, he went away, as quickly as he had come.
 This sequence continued to be repeated daily, over the next few days, until I had recovered fully.